diffpy/diffpy.pdfmorph/README.rst

 	pdfmorph <target PDF file> <morphed PDF file>

-to see PDFmorph in action.
+where either PDF file is a text file with a .cgr extension that contains PDF data, such as produced by ``PDFgetX2``, ``PDFgetX3``, or ``PDFgui``.

+Enjoy!

 DEVELOPMENT
 ------------------------------------------------------------------------

-PDFmorph is an open-source software available in a git repository at https://github.com/diffpy/diffpy.pdfmorph.
+PDFmorph is an open-source software project on Github: https://github.com/diffpy/diffpy.pdfmorph.

 Feel free to fork the project and contribute!
 To install PDFmorph